Weakly minimal groups with a new predicate: Expansions by unary predicates

 \begin{remark} Suppose $\cK=(K,+)$ is an abelian group and $A\seq K$ is such that $A^{\qf}_{\cK}$ is mutually algebraic.
 Let $\cG=(G,+)$ be a subgroup of $\cK$, such that $A\seq G$.
 Then $A^{\qf}_{\cG}$ is a reduct of $A^{\qf}_{\cK}$ and so, if $\cG$ is weakly minimal, then the conclusion of Theorem \ref{thm:MAG-main} holds. \end{remark}

-All examples of stable expansions of $(\Z,+)$, considered in \cite{CoSS}, \cite{CoGG}, \cite{LaPo}, and \cite{PaSk}, fall under the umbrella of Theorem \ref{thm:MAG-main}.
-In particular, given $d\geq 1$, let $\cN^d_{\mathfrak{s}}$ denote the structure $(\N^d,\mathfrak{s}_1,\ldots,\mathfrak{s}_d)$, where $\mathfrak{s}_i$ is the successor function on the $i^{\text{th}}$ coordinate and the identity on all other coordinates.
-Then $\cN^d_{\mathfrak{s}}$ is mutually algebraic for any $d\geq 1$ (in fact, it follows from \cite{LaskMAS} that any structure containing only unary injective functions is mutually algebraic).
-In each example of a stable expansion of the form $(\Z,+,A)$ considered in the sources above, it is shown that $A_{(\Z,+)}$ is interpretable in an expansion of $\cN^d_{\mathfrak{s}}$ by unary predicates, for some $d\geq 1$ (in fact, $d=1$ suffices for all examples considered in \cite{CoSS}, \cite{LaPo}, and \cite{PaSk}).

-It is worth emphasizing that in the sources cited above, a considerable amount of work is still required to show that $A_{(\Z,+)}$ is interpretable in an expansion of some $\cN^d_{\mathfrak{s}}$ by unary predicates.
-On the other hand, as we will see later, there are some cases where it is significantly easier to just show $A_{(\Z,+)}$ is mutually algebraic.
+In all examples of stable structures of the form $(\Z,+,A)$, considered in \cite{CoSS}, \cite{CoGG}, \cite{LaPo}, and \cite{PaSk}, the induced structure $A_{(\Z,+)}$ is mutually algebraic, and so these results fall under the umbrella of Theorem \ref{thm:MAG-main}.
+However, in many of these results, a considerable amount of work is still required to demonstrate mutual algebraicity for $A_{(\Z,+)}$.
+Indeed, this is usually done by showing that $A_{(\Z,+)}$ is interpretable in a more familiar structure (e.g., $\N$ with the successor function).
+As we will see later, there are some cases where it is significantly easier to just show $A_{(\Z,+)}$ is mutually algebraic.
 Theorem \ref{thm:FGM} is a notable example.
-Moreover, once it is shown that $A_{(\Z,+)}$ is mutually algebraic, it then follows rather quickly that $B_{(\Z,+)}$ is mutually algebraic for any $B\seq A+F$, with $F\subset\Z$ finite.
+Moreover, as shown in the proof of Theorem \ref{thm:MAG-main}, once one knows that $A_{(\Z,+)}$ is mutually algebraic, it quickly follows that $B_{(\Z,+)}$ is mutually algebraic for any $B\seq A+F$ where $F\subset\Z$ is finite.
 This also eliminates a nontrivial amount of technical and tedious work in some examples considered in the sources above (e.g., \cite[Lemma 4.17]{CoGG}).